microsoft/AzureTRE/docs/user-roles.md

 Example tasks:

-- Use the AzTRE documentation to understand the security posture of the TRE.
+- Use the Azure TRE documentation to understand the security posture of the TRE.
 - Work with Azure administrator and TRE administrator to enforce the required security and privacy controls on the TRE.
 - Commission penetration testing.
 - Work with organization Information Governance committee to validate and sign-off Azure TRE deployment